Dhruvesh-Gangapuram/tic_tac_toe/readme.md

 # **Requirenment**

-As I said earlier you can run this application on windows and ios only if you have [python](https://www.python.org/) install (latest version i.e., version - 3.10.0).
+As I said earlier you can run this application on windows and ios only if you have [python](https://www.python.org/) install (latest version i.e., version - 3.10.0 or above).

 You also need to install [pygame]() and [tkinter]()